WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 the next task.
 When doing so, it should pass a new flag to the target continuation to indicate that the source continuation should not be enqueued in the task list, but should instead be cancelled.
-Cancellation can be implemented using another instruction, `resume_throw`, which is described later in the document.
+Cancellation can be implemented using two more instructions, `resume_throw` and `resume_throw_ref`, which are described later in the document.

 Full versions of `$scheduler1` and  `$scheduler2` can be found [here](examples/scheduler1.wast) and [here](examples/scheduler2.wast).